DaVinci-10/v4l2-ctrl-macros-for-Klipper/README.md

 # v4l2-ctrl-macros-for-Klipper
+V4L Camera Controls macros for use in Klipper fluidd/mainsail The camera that I have is a LifeCam 6000 1280x720@30fps.
+Others should work, you just have to run the Cam_Settings buttons to see what is available commands on your camera.

+Currently has:
-V4L Camera controls macros for use in Klipper Currently has: auto-Focus en/dis, Pan-Tilt-Zoom, Brightness, Contrast, and a get Cam_Settings button which displays current.
+auto-Focus en/dis, Pan-Tilt-Zoom, Brightness, Contrast, and a get Cam_Settings button which displays current.
 Will be adding more as time permits.